BonelessWater/ShellHacks_1/README.md

 - Security and secrets
 - Next steps and integration plan (see `nextstep.txt`)

+## New features (summary)

+These recent additions aim to make ML experimentation and auditability safer and easier to use in developer and CI environments:

+- Dataset fingerprinting: a lightweight utility `backend/ml/dataset_utils.py` computes stable SHA-256 fingerprints for CSVs and row iterables.
+The training helper `TransactionAnomalyTrainer.train_and_evaluate` now persists a `metadata.json` alongside saved models which includes the computed `dataset_fingerprint` and evaluation metrics for reproducibility.

+- Optuna opt-in CLI & trial logging: an example CLI `examples/run_optuna_study.py` demonstrates a guarded Optuna run.
+Optuna runs are opt-in; set `RUN_OPTUNA=1` or pass `--confirm` to execute.
+Trial metadata is logged to a JSONL file when `trial_log_path` is provided.
+The helper wrapper is in `backend/ml/optuna_utils.py` and raises a clear error when Optuna isn't installed.

+- Lightweight ML & Graph agents: `backend/archive/ml_agents.py` provides
+  `TransactionAnomalyAgent` and `GraphFraudAgent` which accept injected predictors/graph-builders.
+These agents are test-friendly and safe to import in environments without TensorFlow or graph libraries.

+- Separate ML analysis endpoint: `POST /analyze/ml` (in `backend/api/app.py`) runs ML/graph agents and returns their per-agent outputs.
+The endpoint is conservative: it will not perform training or external deployments and returns safe defaults if ML agents are not configured.

+See the `backend/ml` and `examples/` folders for usage examples and tests.

 ## Repository layout

 - `backend/` — core backend modules: agents, pipeline orchestration, data